kubit-ui/kubit-ios-charts/README_EXTENDED_DOC.md

 ### Example: Bar Chart

-The following example demonstrates how to initialize and configure a bar chart using the KubitCharts library:
+The following example illustrates how to initialize and configure a bar chart using the KubitCharts library:

 ```Swift
 import KubitCharts